 - Mini PLC

-A PLC is controlled by a program that is encoded using a set of instructions.
+A program controls a PLC, the program contains a set of instructions.
 These instructions may be of two types:

 1. Textual Language